odinariz/SnakeQ/README.md

 # SnakeQ
-DQNAgent is learning o play snake.
+DQNAgent is learning to play snake.
 Still in development.